sandipsahoo2k2/my/articles/engineering/ds/page_one.md

 So if you are asked to pick an index between 0 to n with with probability equal to their weight. then build a prefixSum array and search the target is Math.random() * totalSum.
 Then search this target in the prefixSum array.
 Solve this [leetcode problem](https://leetcode.com/problems/random-pick-with-weight) to have clear idea on such a problem.

-* Here is a simple program to do **batch processing** for a job.
+&#9758;Here is a simple program to do **batch processing** for a job.
 This is actually a very practical problem that we build time to time.

 Write a method to count number of inputs in each bucket that you create according to their face value.
 So e.g If given facevalue of an input is 53 with bucket_size = 10 then it will go to the 6th bucket and any